- Itineraries & road trip ideas

-Just 4km northwest of the town of Kos, on a verdant hill with a spectacular view, you’ll discover one of Greece’s most important archaeological sites, the Asclepion.
-A holistic healing centre, it contained infirmaries, temples, hot springs, hostels, a school for physicians and much more.
-In the 3rd and 2nd century BC, the Asclepion of Kos became the third most important institution of its kind in the ancient world, following guidelines set down by native son Hippocrates, the father of modern medicine.
-It’s worth making time in your holiday itinerary to visit it.
+Just 4km northwest of Kos town, on a verdant hill with a spectacular view, you’ll discover one of Greece’s most important archaeological sites, the Asclepion of Kos.
+A holistic healing centre, the Asclepeion contained infirmaries, temples, hot springs, hostels, a school for physicians and much more.
+In the 3rd and 2nd century BC, it became one of the important institutions of its kind in the ancient world, following guidelines set down by Kos’ native son Hippocrates, the father of modern medicine.
+It’s worth making time during your holiday to Kos to visit it.

-Following a major earthquake in 1933, the town of Kos was redesigned by the reigning Italians with large squares, sidewalks and wide tree-lined streets, flanked by modern buildings with shops, cafes and restaurants.
-That said, history buffs will love this place.
+Following a major earthquake in 1933, Kos town was redesigned by the reigning Italians with large squares, sidewalks and wide tree-lined streets, flanked by modern buildings with shops, cafes and restaurants.
+That said, history buffs will also love this place.

 What other modern town can claim so many attractions like the Nerantzia Castle of the Knights of Saint John, late 14th-century walls hastily erected to keep out Sultan Bayezit I, an ancient Greek agora, a medieval district, an old harbour, and Roman ruins in the west?
-Don’t forget to pay your respects to Hippocrates’ huge plane tree - 12m in circumference and a landmark of Kos.
+Don’t forget to pay your respects to Hippocrates’ huge plane tree – 12m in circumference and a landmark of Kos.
 But by fair the best way to enjoy all of the above, is on a bicycle tour of Kos town.

 It feels like almost every beach on Kos is a kilometre long.
-You’ll probably develop a soft spot for Kardamena beach, with its glorious scenery and deep blue water, but don’t miss Mastihari, Tigkaki, Marmari, Chrysi Akti, Kefalos and Paradise.
+You’ll probably develop a soft spot for Kardamena beach, with its glorious scenery and deep blue water, but don’t miss Agios Stefanos beach, Mastihari, Tigkaki, Marmari, Chrysi Akti, Kefalos and Paradise.